-In this paper we have outlined a conservative extension of BDI agent architectures to grasp the notion of commitments and we have further shown how to use this extension to express norm adoption by such agents.
-We have proposed how to make these extensions operational in terms of multi-context logics and illustrated them with an example of dance negotiations following the etiquette conventions of a ballroom.

-We found that our proposed extension of a BDI architecture-to incorporate the notion of commitment-has the following features:
+In this paper we have outlined a conservative extension of BDI agent architectures to grasp the notion of commitments.
+We have proposed how to make these extensions operational in terms of multi-context logics and illustrated them with an example of dance negotiations following the etiquette conventions of a ballroom (more details about social norms and etiquette can be found in [10]).
+We found that our proposed extension of a BDI architecture-to incorporate commitment-is easy to formalise and make operational and has the following features:

-- 1. It is easy to describe, formalise and make operational. - 2.
-It may be readily added on top of a given BDI model by simply including a new context and bridge rule schemata linking it to each of the other modalities. - 3.
-Although we have proposed a schema that is uniform for all modalities, it is easy to tufine-tune any given formalisation of the features of the commitment unit and the underlying BDI architecture in order to capture alternative formalisations, shades of meaning or the character or personality of an agent. - 4.
-Our BDI+C model appears to be general enough to explore with it the complex aspects of legal consequence; especially in its concrete aspects of individual norm compliance with respect to the attitude of an agent towards authority, utility, selfishness and other features that have been addressed by the MAS community. - 5.
-The notion of norms as an initial theory for the commitment context and the commitment-dependent bridge rules provide convenient ways to study para-normative aspects like norm adoption, compliance, blame assignment, violation, reparation or hierarchical normative sources.
-Likewise, the notion of contract could be modelled as joint commitments and added to the commitment context. - 6.
-In a similar fashion, we have only pointed out a straightforward translation of norms as commitments between individuals and an institution, although it should be evident that other notions of authority (hierarchies of norms, issuers of norms, contingent applicabilities of norms) may be modelled along the lines we outline in this paper. - 7.
+- 1. It may be readily added on top of a given BDI model by simply including a new context and bridge rule schemata linking it to each of the other modalities. - 2.
+Although we have proposed a schema that is uniform for all modalities, it is easy to fine-tune any given formalisation of the features of the commitment unit and the underlying BDI architecture in order to capture alternative formalisations, shades of meaning or the character or personality of an agent. - 3.
+Our BDI+C model appears to be general enough to explore with it the complex aspects of legal consequence; especially in its concrete aspects of individual norm compliance with respect to the attitude of an agent towards authority, utility, self-ishness and other features that have been addressed by the MAS community. - 4.
+The notion of norms as an initial theory for the commitment context and the commitment-dependent bridge rules provide convenient ways to study paranormative aspects like norm adoption, compliance, blame assignment, violation, reparation or hierarchical normative sources.
+Likewise, the notion of contract could be modelled as joint commitments and added to the commitment context. - 5.
+In a similar fashion, we have only pointed out a straightforward translation of norms as commitments between individuals and an institution, although it should be evident that other notions of authority (hierarchies of norms, issuers of norms, contingent applicabilities of norms) may be modelled along the same lines. - 6.
 The evolution of the belief-, desire-, intention- and commitment theories as interaction proceeds and associated consistency issues may be addressed with the type of tools that have been applied to other dynamic theories, although in this paper we only hinted at three mechanisms: standard truth-maintenance systems, graded versions of the modalities and argumentation.